 Emma is the Project Manager for Furnish and joined the team in July 2017.
 Emma’s background is in supporting vulnerable people who are homeless or at risk of becoming homeless back into independence.
 She has a passion for working alongside individuals who wish to progress, her learning and development skills are a valued asset in enabling people to grow in both confidence and self-belief.
 The Furnish project is all about upskilling people to increase their opportunities and get them back into employment.
 Emma has extensive experience in running her own business and supporting other companies to operate effectively and efficiently.

-Louise is a Project Manager for Learning Links on the Isle of Wight.
+Pat is a Project Manager for Learning Links on the Isle of Wight.
 Her role includes Project Lead for the “Ageing Better” Over 50’s Employment Support Programme.
 She strives to provide an outstanding service and has a great team with a wealth of knowledge in employment support and Information, advice and guidance.

 As administration manager Tracey is responsible for overseeing the central administrative function within Learning Links including human resources and marketing.
 She also assists our CEO and Board of Trustees with their corporate and charitable governance responsibilities.